-  Deep ecology teaches us that every living thing, from the small club moss on the forest floor, to the coyote, to the human being, has equal right to live and flourish.
-As we learn about the plants and animals we live in partnership with, we yearn to give voice to those who cannot speak for themselves.
+As many indigenous cultures around the world have believed, every living thing from the small club moss on the forest floor, to the coyote, to the human being, has equal right to live and flourish.
+The deep ecology movement has been advocating for the basic rights of all beings, and the need for sustainable earth stewardship since the 1970’s.
+Deep ecology teaches us that through deepening our relationships and connections to the plants and animals we live in intimate partnership with, we yearn to give voice to our beloveds who cannot speak for themselves.

-When I first discovered the Deep Ecology Movement, I had already been preaching it’s tenants without realizing it.
-Deep ecology was the first environmental movement that challenged a lot of the way western culture views and relates to the natural world.
-The movement also entered into the realm of the emotional and spiritual through exploring the connections we have to wild nature not only through our biology, but through the heart and spirit.
+When I first discovered the deep ecology movement, I had already been preaching it’s tenants without knowing it.
+Deep ecology has been one of the most important Western environmental movements to challenge the ways Western culture views and relates to the natural world.
+The movement also entered into the realm of the emotional and spiritual through exploring the connections we have to wild nature, not only through our biology, but through our hearts and spirits.

 Deep ecologists believe that every living being, human and nonhuman equal alike, have inherent value, and the basic right to flourish on this earth.
 What would our actions look like if we understood that all species have equal rights, and must be considered in all of our actions?

-For the past 30 years the deep ecology movement has called for a revolution of human thought, believing that most importantly our anthropocentric world-views need to change in order for our exploitation of the environment to change.
+For the past 30 years the deep ecology movement has called for a revolution of Western thought, believing that most importantly our anthropocentric world-views need to change in order for our exploitation of the environment to change.
 Deep ecologists seek to look deeper into the ecological crisis, and examine the cultural ideologies that impact our behavior.
-Hoping in the process to understand and include deeper-rooted social issues in the environmental movement.
+Intending in the process to understand and include deeper-rooted social justice issues in the environmental movement.